-Systematic review screening software such as Covidence (requires you or your department to purchase a subscription) or Rayyan (free).
-There is a good guide to using Rayyan produced by Carrie Price, Health Professions Librarian at Towson University.
+Systematic review screening software such as Covidence (requires you or your department to purchase a subscription; link opens in new window) or Rayyan (most features free; link opens in new window).
+There is a good guide to using Rayyan (link opens in new window) produced by Carrie Price, Health Professions Librarian at Towson University.

 After you have completed your database and grey literature searches, and identified other papers through hand-searching, you will need to screen the titles and abstracts to determine if they meet the criteria for inclusion.
 These criteria should be pre-defined (i.e. stated in your protocol before you begin the searches).
 Inclusion criteria might relate to the following: